 The Health Campus is built in a peri-urban context rich in nature and parks, where hi-tech industries, offices and student housing coexist.
 Every year one hundred (100) students dwell in the university campus.

 The microgrid contains about a 1000 smart metres that are included in the Building Management System.
 The microgrid system is conceived to go in island mode with complete automatic transition in a maximum of 15 seconds to critical need and 3 minutes to comfort need.
 Cutting edge control technology and maximal reliability are the focus points of this demonstration site.

 VUB will develop and introduce the scenarios in the controllers of the Building Management System.
 The implementation of batteries in the microgrid does not only allow for internal balancing and renewable energy storage, but also allows to foster trading in the reserve markets.

 The measurements of the 1000 smart metres are stored at VUB and will be used as an open source simulation platform for the testing of the software tools and algorithms developed.
-In fact, the historical data can not only be used to improve the models, but also allow the testing of virtual communities, smart clustering and trading mechanisms.
+In fact, the historical data will not only be used to improve the models, but also to allow the testing of virtual communities, smart clustering and trading mechanisms.

-Total Batteries 3.1 MWh
+Total Batteries: 3,1 MWh